shotstack/pexels-quote-image-demo/README.md

 #### Frontend Web Form & Player

-The frontend is a simple HTML form that allows the user to enter a search term and basic options to create a video.
+The frontend is a simple HTML form that allows the user to enter a search term and basic options to create an image.
 The form uses jQuery to submit the data to the backend API and poll the status of the current render.
 There is also an image preview that is loaded with the final rendered image when ready.